Meet Harith Haikal - Malaysia's answer to Joe Gomez who's ready to show what he can do at the highest level | Goal.com

 “They were confident on the ball and confident in themselves, so there were plenty of things that I managed to pick up despite not playing.”

 The eldest of five siblings, there’s a lot of growing up for Harith to do on and off the pitch.
 Joining Selangor 2 after his time at AMD was up, it was exactly the challenge he was seeking.
-For any teenager, the Premier League can be a very unforgiving division to learn the ropes but it has been priceless thus far for Harith, who has started all four of Selangor 2’s matches thus far.
+For any teenager, the Premier League can be a very unforgiving division to learn the ropes but it has been priceless thus far for Harith, who has started all four of Selangor 2’s matches thus far and reminds one a bit of Liverpool youngster Joe Gomez with his composed performances.

 “The purpose of Selangor 2 is to give players like me exposure and experience.
 We are young but we have been given a chance.
 To go up against more senior players, players who have played for the senior national team before and people who have been in the professional game for a long time - I can only learn more and quicker!”